decalage2/ViperMonkey/README.md

-ViperMonkey requires the most recent version of [oletools](https://github.com/decalage2/oletools), not the version downloaded pip.
+ViperMonkey requires the most recent version of [oletools](https://github.com/decalage2/oletools), not the version downloaded by pip.
 Make sure to either install the most recent oletools version by running the oletools 'setup.py install' or by making sure the most recent oletools install directory appears in PYTHONPATH.